First Read, a CoinWeek continuing series of essays about classic and contemporary works of numismatic literature

 A Historical Catalog

 This book provides a chronological narrative of international trade centered on China.
 That story is illustrated with chopmarked coins.
 They appear according to the first year of issue.
 The silver “cob” of 1607 is illustrated with an example from 1659.
-An example from 1848 stands for the 1825 Cap & Rays; the American Morgan dollar of 1878 is represented by an 1880-S. In addition to the long run of Spanish and Mexican silver, Dutch guilders, British East India rupees, and American gold and copper coins passed through the shops of the shroffs to be struck with chopmarks.
+An example from 1848 stands for the 1825 Cap & Rays; the American Morgan dollar is represented by an 1880-S. In addition to the long run of Spanish and Mexican silver, Dutch guilders, British East India rupees, and American gold and copper coins passed through the shops of the shroffs to be struck with chopmarks.

 Gullberg mined an impressive inventory of research sources to construct this history.
 He explains the ebb and flow of silver into and out of China and the ramifications on the country.
 Good times were peaceful; hard times brought revolts.
 Charts, graphs, and tables summarizing the statistics support his historical essay.
 In addition, rare photographs substantiate the descriptions of daily commerce.